 Safe Social Climate Goal: Our students and staff thrive together in an environment of mutual respect, personal accountability, and a commitment to excellence.

 Objectives Action Steps Resources Project Lead Outcomes 1.)
 Increase awareness of drug/vape prohibitions on campus and decrease use of vaping or other drugs on campus. a.)
-Communicate regularly with families regarding vaping behaviors and access to resources. b.)
-Work with ASB to develop and implement strategies to support student engagement with reinforcement of healthy behaviors. c.)
-Research and Vape Detectors Signage for restrooms Understanding Vaping and E- cigarettes online course for students Substance Site administrators PTSA ASB District Wellness Coordinator Decrease of vaping on campus as seen in discipline records.
+Implement an online course for students who are caught vaping on campus as part of a restorative justice disciplinary approach. b) Communicate regularly with families regarding vaping behaviors and access to resources. c.)
+Research and install vape detectors or heat sensors d.)
+Add antivaping/tobacco signage in all bathrooms. e.)
+Work with ASB to develop and implement strategies to support student engagement with reinforcement of healthy behaviors.
+Vape Detectors/heat sensors Signage for restrooms Understanding Vaping and E- cigarettes online course for students Substance Abuse Prevention Webinar for all students during Tutorial Principal; Assistant Principals PTSA ASB District Wellness Coordinator Decrease of vaping on campus as seen in discipline records.
+2.)
+Improve school facilities to promote spirit and diversity. a.)Facilities improvement to Large Gym (flooring, painting, etc.) b.)
+Hang vision statement and MVLA student profile in every classroom. c.)
+Hang new banners around campus with new logos. d.)

-install vape detectors. d.)
-Add anti- vaping/tobacco signage in all bathrooms. e.)
-Implement an on- line course for students who are caught vaping on campus as part of a restorative justice disciplinary approach.
-Abuse Prevention Webinar for all students during Tutorial 2.)
-Improve school facilities to promote spirit and diversity. a.)Vinyl wrap gym doors. b.)
-Hang vision statement in every classroom. c.)
-Hang vision statement in cafeteria and gym. d.)
 Increase the number of bulletin boards around campus for more areas to publicize events. e.)
 Outreach to the clubs to increase school spirit and support. f) Leverage the installation of field lights to increase events, school spirit and overall sense of community.
 Signage Flags Field lights Administration Custodial Team District Office Associated Student Body (ASB) MVHS Parent Booster Groups Increase visual appearance of our vision and spirit.
-Wrapped signage on Stadium Hung flag pole banners in the quad.
+Wrapped signage on Stadium and baseball field Hung flag pole banners in the quad.
 Hung Black Lives Matter and California Pride Flags on campus flag pole.
 3.)
-Increase awareness of mental health resources available to students particularly for students that were greatly impacted by the pandemic. a.)
-Add signage to more public areas, including restrooms, about how to access mental health support. b.)
-Promote Mental Health Week for each semester. c.)
-Communicate a MVHS definition of Wellness and Mental Health - including showcasing our therapists and CHAC interns so they are familiar faces.
-Be Sensitive, Be Brave Training Atlas of Care workshop for Staff Mental Health Guest Speakers PTSA LPO/ELAC MVLA Mental Health Task Force Student Services Coordinator District Wellness Coordinator Increased use of Mental Health resources.
-Decrease in severe anxiety and depression cases.
-Increased parent and student participation in mental health related events.
+Increase awareness of mental a.)
+Communicate availability of proactive Mental health and wellness related MVLA Wellness Team Increased awareness of mental health